TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

 `````{tab-set}
 ````{tab-item} ...
 GitLab

-In GitLab, you can directly make changes in the files on the remote repositery.
-You can make changes to the files already in the repositery using the text editor but you can also upload new files!
+In GitLab, you can directly make changes in the files on the remote repository.
+You can make changes to the files already in the repository using the text editor but you can also upload new files!

-1. Navigate to the repositery you want to work in.
+1. Navigate to the repository you want to work in and make sure you're in the correct branch.

 2. Create a new file by clicking on the plus button in the top bar.
 You can either create an entirely new file by clicking `New File` or if you already have created a file you can upload it by clicking `Upload File`.